Frustration-free Hamiltonians supporting Majorana zero edge modes: Frustration-free Hamiltonians

 }which is left unnormalised.
 Since $|f|\neq 1$, this ground state is not permutation symmetric.
 The Hamiltonian is given by $H = \frac {1}4\left[(L-1)\left([1+f^2]^{-1}B+A \right)\I+H'\right],$ with $H' = \sum_{i=1}^{L-1}h'_{i,i+1}$ and {

 } The fermionic dimer Hamiltonian (see Appendix \ref{app_JW}) is {

 } Following the same procedure as in case (i), we introduce a variable $s \propto A-B$ such that $H'(s)$ is a one parameter family of Hamiltonians which is adiabatically connected to the non-interacting system $H'(s=0)$.
 As long as we fix $|f| \neq 1$ the system remains gapped and the ground space is constant as we vary $s$, so $H'(s)$ and $H'(s=0)$ are in the same phase.
 Is the Hamiltonian $H'(s=0)$ topologically non-trivial?
 The two necessary conditions from \cite{Kitaev} for this are $\Delta\neq 0$ and $2t > |\mu|$.
 Immediately we see that $\Delta= 0$, which is already bad news.
 Furthermore $2t > |\mu|$ from \cite{Kitaev} turns out to be false.
 To see this, note that the bulk $\mu = 4A$, and with $t = \frac{4Bf}{1+f^2}$, the inequality leads to $(1-f)^2 < 0$ which is false for all real $f$.
-Therefore, $H'(s)$ is not adiabatically connected to a non-interacting Hamiltonian in the topological phase, and so it does not support MZMs.
+Therefore, $H'(s)$ is adiabatically connected to a non-interacting Hamiltonian in the trivial phase.
+Now, while the non-interacting Hamiltonian $H'(s=0)$ may not host MZMs, it does not immediately preclude the possibility that the interacting one may.
+If $H'(s=0)$ is in the trivial phase, then its topological invariant $k=0$ \cite{Bernevig_lecs}.
+When we switch on interactions, the topological invariant of the interacting system goes to $k = 0 \mod 8 = 0$ \cite{FidKit_1,Ari_class}, hence the interacting system is also trivial and so it does not support MZMs.

 This model does, however, possess zero modes due to the way it was constructed.
 These are easiest to analyze in the non-interacting limit $A=B$.
 The Hamiltonian becomes quadratic in the fermionic operators $c_j, c^\dag_j$, and so we can express it as $H'(0)= \frac 12 Q^\dag W Q$ where $Q = (c_1,\dots,c_L)^T$.
 In this case, $W$ is a Hermitian tri-diagonal $L \times L$ matrix, and its null vector has the form $\ve u = (f, f^2, f^3, \dots,f^L)^T$.
 Hence one finds that the complex fermionic zero mode is $\wt{c} = {\cal N} \sum_{j=1}^L f^j c_j$, where ${\cal N}$ is a normalization constant.
 This mode commutes with the Hamiltonian: $[\wt{c}, H]=0$.
 When $|f|<1$ this corresponds to an edge mode localised on the left side of the chain while for $|f| >1$ the mode is localized on the right.
 The two Majorana fermions, $\gamma_1 = \wt c + \wt c^\dag$ and $\gamma_2 = -i(\wt c - \wt c^\dag)$, composing $\tilde{c}$ each satisfy the conditions set out in section \ref{sec_MZM_def} and therefore correspond to zero modes, however they are localised at the same end.
 Since these modes are not spatially separated, the Majoranas can be easily gapped by a local perturbation.